juergenfurrer/Ieslibrary4Blender/README.md

 3. If a valid URL is in the clipboard, a new lamp will be created

-If you have selected something else then a point-lamp, a new lamp will be created.
+If you have selected something else then a point-lamp, a new lamp will be created at the position of your 3D-Cursor.

 If you dont have a valid ieslibrary.com url in the clipboard, a popup will be opened, where you can enter a valid URL.